Dutch Lyme group joins international protest of IDSA guidelines

 Read the (updated) rebuttal: Ad Hoc Patient-Physician Coalition Comments Sept 6

-See which groups have endorsed our comments (updated): 77 groups, 8 countries
+See which groups have endorsed our comments (updated): 87 organizations, 11 countries (Sept.
+26)

 The deadline for submitting comments to the IDSA is September 9.